 “I usually consider myself the “big-picture” person with many creative ideas and visions.
-Being quite honest, I sometimes tend to overlook small details, but since I’m aware of this quality, I try to put even more emphasis on going through my final work one more time, looking for small mistakes that might occur.
+To be quite honest, I sometimes tend to overlook small details, but since I’m aware of this quality, I try to put even more emphasis on going through my final work one more time, looking for small mistakes that might occur.
 For high priority task, I even ask someone just to double-check, since four eyes see more than two.”

 “I’m a very fast person: I work fast, talk fast, and think fast.
 The negative effect includes that I become impatient when people are slower than I am.
 I have to admit, it makes me a bit annoyed when I meet individuals who talk slowly or decide to take their time finishing a task that I know I could do faster.
 One of the solutions I’ve found is yoga and breathing techniques.
 When I feel angry or upset, I take three big breaths and I try to calm myself down.
 This definitely has proven my impatient behavior, and I feel calmer and more relaxed even when my impatience is justifiable!”

 “In meetings when colleagues share concerns related to my work or my team, I take it really personally and it takes me a long time to emotionally recover from that.
-For mistakes I never blame anyone else but me, even when deep down I know it wasn’t my fault, but I feel like I could have done something to avoid negative reactions.
-I try to minimize this by asking others of their point of view.
-In the past many people told me that I beat myself up for no reason and that I over exaggerate, so I’m trying to avoid feeling bad and try to look at mistakes from different angles.”
+For mistakes, I never blame anyone else but me, even when deep down I know it wasn’t my fault, but I feel like I could have done something to avoid negative reactions.
+I try to minimize this by asking others for their point of view.
+In the past, many people told me that I beat myself up for no reason and that I over exaggerate, so I’m trying to avoid feeling bad and try to look at mistakes from different angles.”

+That’s it!
 If you feel prepared for your next interview, get one step closer, and apply to our new startup jobs all over Europe!